ricardojoserf/TrickDump/README.md

   - "disk": Using a DLL already on disk.
 If a second argument is not used the path is "C:\Windows\System32\ntdll.dll".
   - "knowndlls": Using the KnownDlls folder.
   - "debugproc": Using a process created in debug mode.
 If a second argument is not used the process is "c:\windows\system32\calc.exe".
-  - "download": Using a URL to download the file.

 It comes in three flavours: